Migrations¶

 The optional --app

-Edgy needs the module automatically setting the instance (see Connections) to know the registry which shall be used as well as the application object.
+Edgy requires the module to automatically set the instance (see Connections), enabling it to determine the registry and application object.

 .